Harry Cutler

 Harry George "King" Cutler Jr. (September 13, 1893 – April 24, 1964) was an American football player and official as well as a businessman and civil leader in Dayton, Ohio.
 He played professional football, principally as a tackle, for the Dayton Triangles from 1916 to 1920.
 He was Dayton's starting left tackle in the first NFL game on October 3, 1920.
 After his football career, he was in the insurance business in Dayton from 1925 until his retirement in 1963.

-Early years
+Early life

 Cutler was born in 1893 in Philadelphia.

 There is uncertainty in the source materials as to whether Cutler played college football.
 Some accounts indicate that he played college football for Penn State and Ohio State.
 However, after a 1917 interview, the Dayton Daily News reported: "'King' Cutler doesn't want to tell where he got his early football training for he declares he never had a whole lot."
 Another source asserts that he attended both Penn State and Ohio State where he "was interested in athletics", but makes no mention of his playing for either school's football team.